Global auto sales forecast rosy, with reservations, for 2014

 "We think Ford's 2014 profit warning is a watershed event for the industry in terms of increased competitive pressure," Jonas said in a research note.
 "Ford is placing a very high portion of the blame on obscure foreign currencies, engineering costs and launch timing, but we don' buy it.
 The elephant in the room is pricing."

-For 2013, Europe's beleaguered auto market is set to post a decline close to its 2.8 percent contraction in the January-November period, rounding off a six-year slump that has led to plant closures by PSA Peugeot Citroen (PEUP.PA), Ford of Europe and GM's Opel.
+For 2013, Europe's beleaguered auto market is set to post a decline close to its 2.8 percent contraction in the January-November period, rounding off a six-year slump that has led to plant closures by PSA Peugeot Citroen, Ford of Europe and GM's Opel.

 Most industry executives and analysts expect a return in Europe to low single-digit growth in 2014, while cautioning that further losses are likely as pricing remains under pressure due to the region's glut of excess plant capacity.